The current outbreak of coronavirus (COVID-19) continues to be a serious concern for everyone working in the care

 IF THE INDIVIDUAL, YOU ARE CARING FOR HAS SYMPTOMS OF COVID-19:

-If the individual you are caring for has symptoms of COVID-19, then the risk of transmission should me minimised through safe working procedures and strict infection prevention control protocols.
+If the individual you are caring for has symptoms of COVID-19, then the risk of transmission should me minimised through safe working procedures and strict infection prevention control protocols and the wearing of PPE.

 PPE (Personal protective equipment):

 Care workers should use PPE for activities that bring them into close personal contact, such as washing and bathing, personal hygiene and contact with bodily fluids.

-Aprons, gloves and fluid repellent surgical masks should be used in these situations.
+Aprons, gloves, sleeves and fluid repellent surgical masks should be used in these situations.
 If there is a risk of splashing, then eye protection will minimise risk.

 New PPE must be used for each episode of personal care.
-It is essential that PPE is stored securely within disposable rubbish bags.
+It is essential that used PPE is stored securely within disposable rubbish bags as per IKL Care's covid-19 guielines.

-These bags should be placed into another bag, tied securely and kept separate from other wate within the room.
+These bags should be placed into another bag, tied securely, date, time and day used as well as date time and day to be disposed of clearly marked on the bag and kept separate from other wate within the room.
 This should be put be put aside for at least 72 hours before being put in the usual household waste bin.

 If care workers undertake cleaning duties, then they should use usual household products, such as detergents and bleach as these will be very effective at getting rid of the virus on surfaces.
 Frequently touched surfaces should be cleaned regularly.

 Personal waste (for example, used tissues, continence pads and other items soiled with bodily fluids) and disposable cleaning cloths can be stored securely within disposable rubbish bags.

 These bags should be placed into another bag, tied securely and kept separate from other waste within your own room.
 This should be put aside for at least 72 hours before being put in the usual household waste bin for disposal as normal.